 Porto: The Invincible City Experience

-Beyond the obvious sights, visit the Tram Museum, catch a film at Cinema Trindade, or find the hidden Largo da Pena Ventosa square.
-For authentic dining, skip the tourist-heavy riverfront restaurants for family-run spots like Ora Viva or Petisqueira Voltaria for traditional Portuguese tapas, known as petiscos.
+For authentic dining, skip the tourist-heavy riverfront restaurants completely.
+Seek out family-run spots like Ora Viva or Petisqueira Voltaria for traditional Portuguese tapas, locally known as petiscos.

 Douro Valley: A World-Class Wine Journey

-Just east of Porto lies one of the world’s most beautiful wine regions—the Douro Valley, the planet’s oldest demarcated wine region.
-The breathtaking landscape features the meandering Rio Douro flowing past hillsides covered in steeply terraced vineyards.
-Quality day trips from Porto typically include visits to two different quintas (wineries) for tastings, complemented by a relaxing boat ride and a traditional lunch.
+Just east of Porto lies the planet’s oldest demarcated wine region.
+This spectacular landscape features the meandering Rio Douro flowing past hillsides covered in steeply terraced vineyards.
+It is a mandatory addition to your Douro Valley travel guide itinerary if you love incredible wine and scenery.

 Historic Northern Cities